 External Team which completed Kathryne Gardette’s design with Molly Cardosi on the corner of Gilbert Ave and Curtis St: Grace Mattina, Tamara Munoz, Dinah Pastoor, and Ashley Smith.

 The V² Gallery, a collaboration between longtime ArtWorks supporters Sara and Michelle Vance Waddell and Ron Houck and David Nebel, showcased its first exhibition that evening.
 The artwork based on Student Power was created by our first cohort of eight youth artists who learned the printmaking ropes from artist Terence Hammonds.
 Ceramics, posters, and textiles featured Hammonds’ and the emerging artists’ creations.
 The group also did live printmaking of their designs on masks and other printable materials event-goers brought with them.

 The youth artists included in the youth artist exhibition with Terence Hammonds: Erica Curtis, Wesley Ericson, Satchid Macharia, D’Airion McCullough, Jasper Murphy, Georgina Osae, Sami Rowlett, and Grace Stringer.

-The new office includes a retail shop where patrons can purchase ArtWorks merchandise Monday through Friday, 9am-5pm.
+The new office includes a shop where patrons can purchase ArtWorks merchandise Monday through Friday, 9am-5pm.
 Couldn’t make the open house?
 Watch the livestream of our virtual tour here.
 The V² Gallery will be showcasing Student Power through July 31.
 Its hours are Wednesday-Saturday 12pm-5pm.